Find Affordable College Courses

 Staten Island, NY

-Wagner College ranked #19 on this year’s Most Popular Allied Health Professions Bachelor’s Degree Schools list.
-Wagner is a small private not-for-profit school located in the city of Staten Island.
+Wagner College came in at #19 in this year’s edition of the Most Popular Allied Health Professions Bachelor’s Degree Schools ranking.
+Wagner is a small private not-for-profit school located in the large city of Staten Island.

 Women make up 82% of the allied health majors at the school.